Slow VPN Connection: How to Fix It in 2026

 Bypassing the Restrictions

-• Network Blocks: If you are on a restricted network (like an office or university campus), standard VPN ports might be blocked.
-Look for an "Obfuscation" or "Stealth VPN" setting in your app to sneak your traffic through.
+- Network Blocks: If you are on a restricted network, such as an office, hotel, or university campus, standard VPN traffic may be blocked or slowed.
+Look for an "Obfuscation", "Stealth VPN", "TCP 443", or "Auto" setting in your VPN app.

 Hardware Limitations

-• Router Processors: If you installed a VPN directly onto your router rather than an app on your phone, you will likely see a massive speed drop.
-Most home routers lack the CPU power to encrypt data fast enough.
+- Router Processors: If you installed a VPN directly onto your router, you may see a significant speed drop.
+Many home routers lack the CPU power or hardware acceleration needed for fast VPN encryption.

-• Wi-Fi vs Ethernet: Wireless signals are prone to interference.
-If you are gaming or downloading large files, plugging in a hardwired Ethernet cable will immediately stabilise your ping.
+- Wi-Fi vs Ethernet: Wireless signals are prone to interference and distance loss.
+If you are gaming, streaming in 4K, or downloading large files, a wired Ethernet connection can stabilise ping and reduce packet loss.

 Optimising Your Setup